Richard-AungKhantMin/Our-Debt-Cycle/README.md

 # Our Debt Cycle

 ## Overview
 **Our Debt Cycle** is a Go-based tool that helps track and calculate shared expenses among friends when buying groceries together.
-Since different individuals buy items at different times, keeping track of debts manually can be cumbersome.
+Since different individuals buy items at different times, keeping track of debts manually can be exhausting.
 This program automates the process, calculating outstanding balances and updating debt history within seconds.

 ## Features
 - **Automated Debt Calculation**: Processes multiple transactions and determines the final debt balances.